keywan-ghadami/FastWebApp/README.md

   - extensibility
   - TCO

 ## How to Contribute
+- write email to keywan.ghadami@gmail.com
+  - what you can do, what you like to do
+- thing i could need help
   - remove spelling errors
+  - design for websites
+  - d programmers for the application
+  - organization
+  - networking, build partner network
+  - legal stuff
+  - finding new members
--
+  - writing dokumentation

 ## Partner
  - Hosting Partners "Manged Servers" (monitoring (application, firewall, logs, logins, load), firewall, security(restricted user accounts, restricted file access rights, https configuration, restricted physical access to the servers), rolling updates, backup & recovery)